Elementary School Handbooks

 • Develop a lifetime love of literature!

-Students, staff, faculty and parents are all encouraged to come to the media center to use our resources, check out books, seek research and media and assistance, or simply … READ!
+Students, staff, faculty, and parents are all encouraged to come to the media center to use our resources, check out books, seek research and media, and assistance, or simply … READ!
+Our library staff consists of Mrs. Rappoccio, the Library Media Specialist, and two Library Assistants.

 Please feel free to contact us by phone at 518-765-2382, ext.
-520 or by email at arappoccio@voorheesville.org.
+4214, or by email at arappoccio@voorheesville.org.
 We will make sure to get back to you in a timely manner.
 We look forward to seeing your student in the library!

-Loan Policy
+Library Loan Policy

 Students are allotted 10 minutes at the end of each library class to browse books and check-out.

-Students in Kindergarten may check out one book each week.
+• Students in Kindergarten may check out one book each week.

-Students in First through Fourth Grade may check out two books each week.
+• Students in First through Fourth Grade may check out two books each week.

-Students in Fifth Grade may check out up to three books each week.
+• Students in Fifth Grade may check out up to three books each week.

 Mathematics

-Our mathematics program follows the scope and sequence of the skills recommended by New York State and the common core.
-A variety of other materials are used to introduce, supplement, reinforce and enrich concepts, using small group guided instruction.
+Our mathematics program follows the scope and sequence of the skills recommended by New York State and the Common Core.
+A variety of other materials are used to introduce, supplement, reinforce, and enrich concepts, using small group guided instruction.

 Music

-At each level, the music program meets the four national music standards: creating music, performing music, responding to, and connecting to music.
+At each level, the music program meets the four national music standards: creating music, performing music, responding to music, and connecting to music.
 During classes, we sing, listen to music from a variety of cultures and styles, play instruments, dance, and read and compose music.
 Each year we build on the following concepts: rhythm, melody, form, expression (dynamics), and harmony.
 There are performances in the following grades: kindergarten (winter and spring choral concert), third grade (musical), fourth grade (Spring Fine Arts Day), fifth grade (winter band and chorus concert, spring musical, and Spring Fine Arts Night).
 In fifth grade, all students sing in chorus, as part of the fifth grade music curriculum.

 Health/Safety Program

 The goals of our health program are to develop an appreciation for mental, physical, social and emotional health, to develop an understanding of the human body and to promote an understanding of personality development and the influence this development has on behavior.
-We use the Second Step curriculum to address age appropriate topics with each grade level Topics presented at K-5 include: development and maintenance of a healthy body, development of a healthy personality, bullying (and effective anti-bullying strategies), the human body and its systems, dental health, personal safety, nutrition, substance abuse, and first aid.
+We use the Second Step curriculum to address age appropriate topics with each grade level topics presented at K-5 include: development and maintenance of a healthy body, development of a healthy personality, bullying (and effective anti-bullying strategies), the human body and its systems, dental health, personal safety, nutrition, substance abuse, and first aid.

 Physical Education